Career and College Advisor Notes for February 2025

 The Hagan Scholarship is a nationwide need-based merit scholarship, providing recipients with the opportunity to graduate from college debt-free.
 The scholarship is worth up to $7,500 each semester.
 See the full eligibility and application details on their website: this is a nationwide scholarship program, but students from rural and relatively small school districts are preferred.
 If you meet the criteria, talk to Ms. Anderson about how to apply.

 The PSAT is given free of charge to all juniors.
-This year the PSAT will be digital for the first time, which means students will need to bring their Chromebooks on test day.
-See Erika Spellman’s earlier email for more details about the PSAT and talk with Erika or Beth if you have any questions.
+The PSAT will be administered using the Bluebook app, which means students will need to bring their fully charged Chromebooks on test day.
+Students may wish to use resources on Bluebook to practice for the PSAT.
+Erika Spellman will send more details in advance of the test; talk with Erika or Beth if you have any questions.

 Ask Ms. Anderson for printed copies of full-length practice SATs and take advantage of these excellent online SAT and ACT prep resources: